Sign In Register

 Healthcare Facilities318

-Burlington has an average annual temperature of 49°F (10°C).
+Burlington experiences four distinct seasons with an average annual temperature of 49°F (10°C).
 Winters average 24°F in January while summers reach 73°F in July.
-Annual precipitation is 31.5 inches.
-The area enjoys 260 sunny days per year.
+The area gets 260 sunny days per year, above the national average.
+Annual precipitation totals 31.5 inches.
 Air quality is rated Good with a median AQI of 38.
+The city sits at an elevation of 906 feet.

 Temperature